marshall-vogt/c0723-code-solutions/javascript-new/javascript-new-quiz-notes.md

 - What property of JavaScript functions can store shared behavior for instances created with `new`?
   The prototype property.
 - What does the `instanceof` operator do?
-  The instanceof operator checks for the presence of a prototype property.
+  The instanceof operator checks if the object on left was created from the object on right.

 ## Notes